DTS Driver Training

 How many lessons will I need?

 Most common question everyone asks.
 Well….how long is a piece of string?
 Everyone is different and learn skills in different ways.
 Your trainer will give you an indication of how well you are progressing throughout your lessons each week.
 Some people learn quickly and have fewer lessons, some people take longer to retain information and will need more lessons.
-There is no minimum amount of lessons that you have to have.
+There is no minimum amount of lessons that you have to have although DVSA suggests that those who have more than 40 hours of professional lessons, accompanied with more than 20 hours of private practice will not only massively increase your chance of passing your driving test first time but also become a safe driver post-test with less accidents than those who do not.
 Your trainer will advise you when you are getting close to the standard of confident safe driving required to drive independently for a driving test, and beyond.

 Should I get practice with my partner or parents in my own car?